learn-co-students/tic-tac-toe-rb-bootcamp-prep-000/README.md

 Build a method `#turn` to encapsulate the logic of a single complete turn composed of the following routine:

-1. Asking the user for their move by location 1-9.
+1. Asking the user for their move by position 1-9.
 2. Receiving the user input.
-3. Convert user input to a position
+3. Convert user input to an index
 4. If the move is valid, make the move and display board.
-5. Otherwise (that is, if the move is invalid) ask for a new move until a valid move is received.
+5. Otherwise (that is, if the move is invalid) ask for a new position until a valid move is received.

 All these procedures will be wrapped into our `#turn` method.
 However, the majority of the logic for these procedures will be defined and encapsulated in individual methods which you've already built.